 Red Sox Injury Insider

 Injuries can affect every part of your life—whether you’re an athlete or not.
 In our Red Sox Injury Insider blog, BIDMC’s medical experts share insights on the injuries that have sidelined your favorite players, and offer tips to help you avoid the same issues.
 From concussions to ankle sprains and everything in between, you’ll learn about warning signs, treatments and rehab options that will help keep you in the game—no matter what you do to stay active.

-BIDMC can often be found on the field at Fenway several times a year when our all-star physicians are honored as "Medical All-Stars" and throw out the first pitch.
+BIDMC can often be found on the field at Fenway several times a year when our all-star physicians are honored as "Medical All-Stars," recognized for their contributions to extraordinary patient care and research.